 6 Curry leaves.
 I substituted with bay leaf and lime zest, as suggested on Google search.
 Do NOT sub with curry powder!

 Return the spice base and reserved tomato juice and simmer for roughly 1 1/2 hours over low heat.
 If dry, add water or stock (to meat option) if you would like a richer curry.

 Cut the lid off of the unsliced bread loaf , then cut into portions.
 Hollow out each portion.
 Alternatively, use individual rolls as I did.
 Ladle in the curry.
 Eat with hands, or use a fork.
 Again, follow your heart.

-Pair your Bunny with a very cold Tiger beer or a coconut milk based cocktail.
+Pair your Bunny with a very cold Tiger beer, or a coconut milk based cocktail.
 Both reduce the heat of a spicy curry.
-See the Painkiller recipe in Bevvy of the Month.
+See the Painkiller recipe in the Bevvy of the Month blog section.

 PLEASE SUBSCRIBE AND SHARE THIS POST